 This combined management report refers to both the GEA Group and GEA Group Aktiengesellschaft.
-Since the course of business, the economic position, and the opportunities and risks associated with the future development of GEA Group Aktiengesellschaft do not differ from those of the group, the management reports of GEA Group Aktiengesellschaft and of the consolidated group have been combined in accordance with section 315 (5) of the Handelsgesetzbuch (HGB - German Commercial Code).
-In contrast to the consolidated financial statements, which are prepared in accordance with IFRS, the annual financial statements of GEA Group Aktiengesellschaft are prepared in accordance with HGB and the Aktiengesetz (AktG - German Stock Corporation Act).
+Since the course of business, the economic position, and the opportunities and risks associated with the future development of GEA Group Aktiengesellschaft and of the consolidated group have been combined in accordance with section 315 (5) of the Handelsgesetzbuch (HGB - German Commercial Code).
+In contrast to the consolidated financial statements, which are prepared in accordance with IFRS, the annual financial statements of GEA Group Aktiengesellschaft are prepared in accordance with IFRS, the annual financial statements of GEA Group Aktiengesellschaft are prepared in accordance with IFRS, the annual financial statements of GEA Group Aktiengesellschaft are prepared in accordance with IHGB and the Aktiengesetz (AktG - German Stock Corporation Act).
 The combined management report also includes information related to takeovers and the corporate governance statement.